ProjetPP/Documentation/python-module-tutorial.md

 It works!

 But you can do even better and see it in a WebUI!
-For that, just follow the instructions given in the [development environment guide](https://github.com/ProjetPP/Documentation/blob/master/development-environment.md)
+For that, just follow the instructions given in the [development environment guide](https://github.com/ProjetPP/Documentation/blob/master/development-environment.md).

+Now you can type requests like this: `(ENS de Lyon, location, ?)`.
+Note that you cannot ask questions in natural language, unless you deployed a question parsing module.

 ## Automatically testing your module